 In a series of Board Resolutions dated effective December 31, 2015, July 1, 2016, and January 1, 2017 the board resolved that the Company would compensate management beginning January 1, 2016 and continuing to June 30, 2017, that due to the financial condition of the Company, and to make the best use of the Company's cash flow, Salomon Guggenheim, Peter LeSar, and Albert W. Atallah, as officers and members of the Company's management team, agreed to be paid part in cash in the amount of \$10,000 per month (or less as cash flow permitted) with the remainder of the salary portion of their compensation to be paid either in cash in the event of a sale of assets or in the Company's shares.
-Effective January 1, 2017, the board approved the plan that in consideration of Management continuing to defer salary for up to another 6 months to June 30, 2017, thereby bringing the total number of months of salary deferral to 18 months.
-Throughout the period January 1, 2016, and up to June 30 2017, the Board has recognized and considered the risk that Management is taking for deferring salary, and agreed that if Management opted to receive the remainder of the salary portion of their compensation in the Company's shares for the 18 month deferral period, the share price used to determine the number of shares to be issued shall be the amount of foregone salary for each specific month divided by the 30-day average share price for that same specific month as published on the www.euronext.com.
+Effective January 1, 2019, the board approved the plan that in consideration of Management continuing to defer salary for up to another 6 months to June 30, 2019.
+Throughout the period January 1, 2016, and up to December 31 2017, the Board has recognized and considered the risk that Management is taking for deferring salary, and agreed that if Management opted to receive the remainder of the salary portion of their compensation in the Company's shares for the deferral period, the share price used to determine the number of shares to be issued shall be the amount of foregone salary for each specific month divided by the 30-day average share price for that same specific month as published on the www.euronext.com.